 2. ExploitDB: This online repository contains exploits for various vulnerabilities in software and hardware.
 Ethical hackers use ExploitDB to understand how vulnerabilities are exploited, develop countermeasures, and test their own systems for similar weaknesses.

-3. OWASP Top 10: This list, compiled by the Open Web Application Security Project (OWASP), identifies the ten most critical web application security risks.
+3. OWASP Top 10: The list, compiled by the Open Web Application Security Project (OWASP) Top 10, identifies the ten most critical web application security risks.
 Offensive security professionals use this list to prioritize vulnerabilities and focus their testing efforts.

 4. Social Engineering Toolkit (SET): This framework automates various social engineering techniques, such as phishing emails and website cloning.
 Ethical hackers use SET to test an organization's awareness and susceptibility to social engineering attacks.